-Select the Round Scores option of the View Menu to see the full details (including date and skill level) of all rounds of the current game.
+Select Round Scores under the View Menu to see the full details (including date and skill level) of all rounds of the current game.
+These round scores are always shown individually, even if some have been consolidated on the scoresheet to make more room (see above).

-3.8 Status Bar Counters
+3.9 Status Bar Counters